1996 - One Nation, Volume 2 (Second sessions)

 Brotherhood Crusade, the 15th of August 96

-### This is a personal attempt to recreate this unfinished project, following the available tracklists from July / August of 96, but by leaving off the tracks of the first June sessions for the Volume One and by filling these second sessions with songs that could logically be included. ###
+### WORK IN PROGRESS...
+This is an attempt to give an idea of the various directions that could take the project One Nation in this second period.
+We followed the available tracklists from mid August of 96, but leaving off the tracks from the first June sessions for the Volume One and filling these second sessions with songs that could be added to illustrate that period and the new direction of the compilation. ###

 Tracklist : LISTEN

-2. Toss It Up (Remix) feat.
+2. Rock That Hip Hop Toss It Up (No Diss Remix) feat.
 K-Ci & Jojo, Danny Boy & Aaron Hall

 3. Smile 4 Me (Damon Thomas Remix) feat.
 Scarface & 816

-4. Ghetto Star (Ant Banks Remix) feat.
+4. Military Mindz Ghetto Star (Ant Banks Remix) feat.
 Bad Azz

-5. Fortune & Fame feat.
-Kokane, Outlawz & Spice 1
+5. Ginseng Power Fortune & Fame feat.
+Kokane, Outlawz & Spice 1 *

 6. Untouchable feat.
 Outlawz

-7. Don't Stop, Keep Goin' feat.
-Dogg Pound
+7. Brothaz In Armz Don't Stop, Keep Goin' (Nas Edit) feat.
+Dogg Pound & Nas - pacmusic edit

-9. Thug Luv feat.
+9. Frankie & Johnny Thug Luv feat.
 Bizzy Bone & Sylk-E Fyne

 11. One Day At A Time (Spice 1 Remix) feat.
 LP, Spice 1 & Headstrong *